stenglein-lab/2017_GDW/exercises/variant_exercise.md

 - Is linkage between variants described?
 - Are the variants SNPs, or InDels?
 Would you expect to see InDel variants here?

-### Time permitting: Inpsect mapped reads in Geneious and inspect mapped data supporting called variants
+### Time permitting: Inspect mapped reads in Geneious and inspect mapped data supporting called variants

-First, you need to have your reference sequence in Geneious, preferably with annotations.
+First, you need to get your reference sequence into Geneious, preferably with annotations.
+Then you need to bring in the mapped reads (can bring in .sam or .bam format)

 1. Drag and drop the viral_genome.gb file into a folder in Geneious
 2. Drag and drop the Pool_reads_aligned_to_viral_genome.sorted.bam file into the same folder in Geneious.
 (Tip: select the viral_genome first, then select "Use one of the selected sequences" when it asks you to locate the reference sequence).